BS Nursing

 • Health Education

-• Fundamentals in Nursing
+• Fundamentals of Nursing Practice

-• Microbiology & Parasitology
+• Microbiology and Parasitology

 2ND Year

-• Community Health Nursing 1
+• Community Health Nursing 1 (Individual and Family as clients)

-• Nutrition & Diet Theraphy
+• Nutrition and Diet Therapy

 • Pharmacology

-• Care of Mother, Child Adolescent
+• Care of Mother, Child, Adolescent

-• Bioethics w/ Rhetoric & Debate
+• Bioethics w/ Rhetoric and Debate

 • Pathophysiology